 The LLM in Comparative Legal Studies at the Elisabeth Haub School of Law at Pace University is designed to provide non-US lawyers with the principles of US law and the US legal system, in addition to the opportunity for in-depth knowledge in one or more fields of specialization.
 Some of the subject areas available to students in this program include public international law, private international law, dispute resolution, international business or international human rights.
 Students may also choose the Specialization in International Business Law or the Specialization in US Legal Practice.

 The LLM in Comparative Legal Studies is intended for students whose first law degree was earned outside the United States.
 To earn the LLM degree, candidates must complete 24 academic credits while maintaining a grade-point average of at least 2.33 on a 4-point scale.
 The program may be completed in two full-time semesters, although some students choose to take 3 semesters or more.
 Except with special permission of the Academic Dean, students must complete the LLM within three (3) years of matriculation.

 The student body in the LLM in Comparative Legal Studies have earned their first law degrees from universities and colleges all over the world, including North and South America, Europe, Asia, Africa and the Middle East.
 Some of them come to the US expressly for the LLM program, while others are already living and working in the tristate area.
 Some graduates return to their home countries and resume their legal careers after obtaining the LLM degree.
-Others remain in the United States for a period of practical training before returning home, while a few begin preparing for a US bar examination.
+Others remain in the United States for a period of practical training before returning home, while some begin preparing for a US bar examination.